 When living out our herds both move around constantly and they have the space needed for any herd dynamics to play out.
 So our ‘system’ of meadow fields and field rotation works for us, our horses are happy and therefore we are.
 If they weren’t we would change things.
 Keeping horses is not a one size fits all and we feel its important to keep an open mind about what works for each individual, their situation, resources, finances and so on.

 If you are ‘natural’ why are your horses shod?

 Gunner is shod, the others are barefoot.
 Each of our horses are individual cases, we have not found a one size fits all approach works.
 Gunner is a veteran, has a long history of crumbling hooves despite diet/supplements and his shoes therefore help his well-being and position in the herd.
-We feel we would be dismissing his welfare for the sake of proving barefoot is best, which would feel ego based and arrogant on our part.
+We feel we would be dismissing his welfare for the sake of proving barefoot is best, which would feel ego based on our part.
 Therefore we accept in his case he needs shoes.
-We have a fully qualified and experienced farrier we know and trust who works with all our herd.
+We have a fully qualified and experienced farrier we know and trust who works well with all our herd.

 Supporting Other Horse Owners

 We have found empowering horse owners, inspiring them and sharing good practice is such a positive energy and one we prefer to engage with.
 Unhelpful criticism and a closed mind/attitude tends to persecute and dis-empower other people; consequently this can lead to a loss of confidence after which point many a horse owner can give up keeping horses.
 Be the reason someone feels empowered to keep their horse and do their best by them, there is already a surplus of horses requiring good homes to those that are available.